 Genetic correlation between two traits may originates from a specific gene's pleiotropic effect, linkage disequilibrium between two distinct loci or both mechanisms (Falconer, 1981).
 In the present study a significant negative correlation was observed between PLH and every other trait.
 This is, however, not in agreement with observations reported by several other studies suggesting a positive correlation between plant height and seed yield and between plant height and most of the seed yield components in linseed (Adugna & Labuschagne, 2003; Copur, Gur, Karakus, & Demirel, 2006; Rahimi, Zarei, & Arminian, 2011; Zhang et al., 2014; Ibrar et al., 2016).
 This contradiction may be explained by the fact that germplasms used in almost all aforementioned studies were either limited in number or from narrow geographical distributions.
-In our study, the germplasm used was assembled of a collection originated from 14 different subcontinents with possible imposed selections based on end use purposes.
+In our study, the germplasm used was assembled of a collection originated from 14 different geographic regions with possible imposed selections based on end use purposes.
 Intended or unintended mixing of accessions from diverse subgroups with different allele frequencies during collection construction could create a false linkage disequilibrium leading to a population structure (Soto-Cerda & Cloutier, 2012).
-Hence, as a result of this germplasm assembly, a population structure may be formed in our collection due to alleles' unequal distribution among subpopulations driven by diverse ancestries.
+Hence, as a result of this germplasm assembly, a population structure may be formed in our diversity panel due to alleles' unequal distribution among subpopulations driven by diverse ancestries.
 Our results is also supported by the findings of Soto‐Cerda et al. (2014) studying a Canadian linseed world collection of 390 accessions demonstrating an inverse correlation between plant height and seed yield, number of capsules per area, and thousand seed weight.

 As observed in many crops, strong artificial selection for desired traits has dramatically affected LD during domestication bottlenecks resulting in miscellanies of large LD blocks, especially in chromosomal regions containing genes for agronomic characteristics.
 This has led to the genome architecture modification and genetic diversity reduction which finally created population structure (Soto-Cerda & Cloutier, 2012).
 Linseed has been anciently under strong selection for two distinct end-use traits of seed and fiber depending on specific regional preference.
 Fiber types have been selected for tall main stem and a lower number of branches, resulting in lower capsules and seed yield.
 Whereas, the seed type is exactly the opposite creating an unequal allele frequency between the two types.
-It is therefore possible to imagine that the present core collection is not subjected to population structure as it contains linseed genotypes from a global distribution with weak geographical patterns, but on the other hand, a structural network of relationships exists for PLH, which must be considered if this population is going to be used for association mapping study.
+Also, it is well established that a self-mating system reduces recombination opportunities because individuals are most likely to be homozygous.
+Consequently, self-pollinated crops are capable of keeping LD for a much longer time comparing to cross-pollinated crops.
+As a result, genetic polymorphisms tend to remain correlated across many years (Soto-Cerda & Cloutier, 2012).
+Accordingly, the historical artificial selection in linseed for two different end use traits more likely led to a fixed genetic polymorphism of taller plants correlated with lower seed yield.
+The final result of this process might be a reduction in genetic diversity which in particular is evident for intermediate genotypes appropriate for dual-purpose uses.
+Besides, a regional preference for each end-use trait in linseed has led to some specific region-trait relationships that remained over a long time due to its self-mating system.
+Therefore, if the present diversity panel is going to be used for association mapping studies, its weak geographical pattern and the structural network of relationships that exist for PLH should be considered.